ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 ### Data Science Challenge Summer 2021
 This challenge will opens in the beginning of June and will run for at least 4 weeks.
 This challenge will be set-up in collaboration with the department of workforce development and will focus on unemployment trends.

-## Who is eligable?
+## Who is eligible?

+Everybody who:
-Everybody who 1) speaks English and 2) is older than 16 years and 3) has programming skills in **Python**.
+1) speaks English
+2) is older than 16 years and
+3) has programming skills in **Python**.

 So what are you waiting for?

 ## Why should you participate?